Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-6. Krossneslaug in the Westfjords
+Krossneslaug in the westfjords

-Location: Eastern Westfjords, follow road F643 to the pool from Hólmavík
+Location: Eastern Westfjords.
+Follow road F643 to the pool from Hólmavík

 Bath Season: All year round but very difficult to reach in Winter

-Hofsos infinity pool in Iceland
+Hofsos the infinity pool in the north

 Location: at Hofsós, Skagafjörður, North Iceland